TechGrounds-Cloud8/cloud8-yismailmo/Azure_cloud/week-6/AzureMonitor.md

 - Metric

-Metrics are numerical data that define properties like CPU usage, memory usage, network usage, etc. These are real-time measurements stored in intervals
+Metrics are numerical data that define properties like CPU usage, memory usage, network usage, etc. These are real-time measurements stored in intervals.

 ![metrics](../../00_includes/AZMonitor-metrics.png)